-By night – During the night shift, we are mostly in the central neighbourhoods of the city such as Downtown, Centre-Sud, the Village and Hochelaga-Maisonneuve.
-The populations we are working with often face multifaceted challenges like drug addiction, homelessness, unnecessary litigation, violence, and mental or physical health issues.
-The interventions are educational and preventive in nature, focused on concrete solutions and psychosocial support.
-At night, people can also reach the team using the toll-free hotline on board.
-We can also move on demand to outlying neighbourhoods.
+By night – The bus is mostly in central neighbourhoods of the city such as Downtown, Centre-Sud, the Village and Hochelaga-Maisonneuve.
+People we are working with often face multifaceted challenges like drug addiction, homelessness, unnecessary litigation, violence, and mental or physical health issues.
+At night, people can also reach the team using the toll-free hotline to move on demand to outlying neighbourhoods.

 Mobile supervised injection service (SIS)